Aerial-Applications/code-guide-aerial/README.md

 ## Copy

 ### Sentence case

-Always write copy, including headings and code comments, in [sentence case](http://en.wikipedia.org/wiki/Letter_case#Usage).
-In other words, aside from titles and proper nouns, only the first word should be capitalized.
+Always write copy, including headings in [sentence case](http://en.wikipedia.org/wiki/Letter_case#Usage).
+In other words, aside from titles, and proper nouns, only the first word should be capitalized.

+Always write code comments, in CAPS LOCK, with lowercase reference.
+In other words, all upercase letters, unless you are refering to an element. (i.e. <code><!-- FIXED body .class, AND #id LOCATION --></code>)

 ----------